Interacting Large Language Model Agents. Interpretable Models and Social Learning: Discussion and Future Work

 \subsubsection{Human In The Loop with \bayesianagents}

-In real-world applications, \bayesianagents\ frequently interact with humans to receive feedback that can greatly enhance task performance~\cite{humanaicollab}.
+In applications such as finance, healthcare, and content moderation, \bayesianagents\ frequently interact with humans to receive feedback that can greatly enhance task performance~\cite{humanaicollab}.
 This necessitates advanced models that account for human-agent interactions to better align cost functions, communication protocols, and sensing mechanisms.
 As these \bayesianagents\ become more widely deployed across various applications, they will form natural networks with humans.
 Investigating how these \bayesianagents\ can share private information both reliably and securely to enhance usability and efficiency presents a compelling and open research challenge.